 Understand that your partner may be as interested in seeing your kids open their presents or having Thanksgiving with them as much as you do.
 Be open to compromise, without sacrificing your own happiness.
 Mealtimes can be adjusted and arrangements made to accommodate both parties.
 Also, talk to your children and see what is important to them, it might surprise you how mature and thoughtful they can be.

 - Try not to Project Your Own Feelings

 Children are professionals in observing their environments.
 Before they could talk or understand words they were watching your body language and responding to the tone of your voice.
 Try to be positive, if not for your own emotional health, do it for theirs.
 Avoid having arguments with your partner in front of them, even if it is over the phone.
 Keep your sarcasm and comments to a minimum.
 With that in mind, be upfront about plans for the holidays, give them plenty of time to digest the information and they will be more comfortable when the day comes.

 - Enjoy Yourself …… Responsibly

 No matter the circumstances, it is best to focus on the holiday and not the divorce.
-Child support, custody disputes and all the rest of the grisly details can wait until January.
+Child support, custody disputes, and all the rest of the grisly details can wait until January.
 Surround yourself with supportive friends and family and try to make time for yourself.
-That being, said try and make smart decisions.
+That being said, try and make smart decisions.
 Many times a DUI, or emotional argument will be brought up with the judge in court.
 Keep your text and posts on social media positive.
 Your humility and grace will pay big dividends later.
-This is the season for giving, being thankful and most of all, family.
-Life doesn’t always deal a fair hand, but you can choose which cards to play.
+This is the season for giving, being thankful, and, most of all, family.
+Life doesn’t always deal with a fair hand, but you can choose which cards to play.

 Happy Holidays from the Law Office of Massey & Duffy, PLLC.
-If you or your loved ones are experiencing a divorce during the holidays, please call our office at (352) 505-8900 for a consultation today.
+If you or your loved one are experiencing a divorce, please call our office at (352) 505-8900 for a consultation today.